Address icon Unit 1, 56a Bensham Grove, Thornton Heath, Surrey, CR7 8DA

 Q3: Are all “freezer grade” labels also cryogenic? +

-A: No. Freezer-grade labels typically perform down to about –20 °C to –40 °C and are ideal for standard cold storage.
-Cryogenic labels are engineered for ultra-low temperatures—often to –80 °C for ultra-low freezers and –196 °C for liquid nitrogen environments.
+A: No. Freezer-grade labels typically perform down to about –20 °C to –40 °C and are suited to standard cold storage.
+Cryogenic labels are engineered for ultra-low temperatures—often –80 °C for ultra-low freezers and down to –196 °C for liquid nitrogen environments (depending on construction and use case).

 Q4: What ribbon should I use with cryogenic labels? +

-A: Always use a resin thermal transfer ribbon.
-Resin formulations provide excellent resistance to extreme cold, moisture, solvents, and abrasion—ensuring printed data and barcodes remain intact for the label’s lifetime.
+A: Use a resin thermal transfer ribbon.
+Resin ribbons provide excellent resistance to extreme cold, moisture/condensation, solvents, and abrasion—helping printed data and barcodes remain intact for the label’s lifetime.

 Q5: Can cryogenic labels be autoclaved or boiled? +